AlexWen101/AlexWen101.github.io/index.md

 ---

 Hi there.
-I’m a physics and math undergraduate at the University of British Columbia.
+I'm a physics PhD student at Harvard University.

-I'm mostly interested in (experimental) particle and atomic/molecular/optical physics.
+I'm mostly interested in particle and atomic/molecular/optical physics.

 {% include footer.html %}